passariello/InterviewApp/README.md

 If an image has a "detection" (gas identified by our internal algorithms), than the detection (found in *detectionsList*) will have a list of coordinates called *roicoordsList*.
 These are the coordinates of our "*Regions of Interest*": red boxes we draw on the image to indicate where exactly the detection was found.
 Draw the boxes on the image based on the coordinates provided.

+#### Navigation Bar

+The site is currently only one page!
+It would be nice to have a navigation bar that let you see other pages (e.g. Account, Settings).\
+Basic page routing can be done with [react router](https://reactrouter.com/web/guides/quick-start).

 #### Switch Selected Cameras

 The jsonserver has a list of available cameras.
 It would be helpful to get that list in the frontend, and allow the user to select which camera they would like to see.